Power Up the Design and Ensure Robust Finance Transformation

 Initial Investigations

 As a rule of thumb, organisations do not achieve the cost or process performance improvement sought with such migrations.
 On the contrary, costs are most likely to increase.
-This cost increase happens because of a lack of process ownership, fragmented responsibilities, and further inefficiencies.
+This cost increase happens because of a lack of process ownership, fragmented responsibilities, and other inefficiencies.

 Further Investigations